-Full Proposal Review and Selection Process: An initial administrative screening is conducted to determine compliance with requirements/completeness.
-Applicants may not submit full proposals unless they submitted an LOI and were invited by NOAA to submit a full proposal.
-All proposals will be evaluated and individually ranked in accordance with the assigned weights of the above evaluation criteria by at least three independent peer reviewers through a full merit review process (i.e., a mail-based merit review and a panel review process).
-The merit reviewer's ratings and panel review are used to produce a rank order of the proposals.
+Proposal Review and Selection Process: An initial administrative screening is conducted to determine compliance with requirements/completeness.
+All proposals will be evaluated and individually ranked in accordance with the assigned weights of the above evaluation criteria by at least three independent peer reviewers.
+The merit reviewer's ratings are used to produce a rank order of the proposals.
 Appropriate mechanisms will be established to avoid conflicts of interest during the proposal review process.
-The Selecting Official will make the final recommendation for award to the Grants Officer, who is authorized to obligate the funds and execute the award.
+The selecting official will make the final recommendation for award to the grants officer, who is authorized to obligate the funds and execute the award.